It's Never Too Late to Mend

-It's Never Too Late to Mend (alternatively Never Too Late to Mend; U.S. release title Never Too Late) is a 1937 British melodrama film directed by David MacDonald and starring Tod Slaughter, Jack Livesey and Marjorie Taylor.
-The plot involves a villainous squire and justice of the peace who conspires to have his rival arrested on false charges.

-It is based on the 1856 novel It Is Never Too Late to Mend by Charles Reade.
+It's Never Too Late to Mend (also known as Never Too Late to Mend; U.S. title: Never Too Late) is a 1937 British melodrama film directed by David MacDonald and starring Tod Slaughter, Jack Livesey and Marjorie Taylor.
+It was written by H.F.
+Maltby based on the 1856 novel It Is Never Too Late to Mend by Charles Reade.
 The film was produced at Shepperton Studios as a quota quickie for release by Metro-Goldwyn-Mayer.
-It was popular enough to be rereleased in 1942.
+It was re-released in 1942.

-The novel had been adapted as a 1922 British silent film starring Russell Thorndike as Squire Meadows.
+The novel was previously adapted as a 1922 British silent film starring Russell Thorndike as Squire Meadows.

+Plot

+The villainous Squire Meadows plans to marry Susan Merton, despite the attention paid to her by his rival George Fielding.
+With his evil plan to have his Fielding arrested on trumped-up charges, the Squire is on the point of winning Susan.
+Then he is foiled.